beigebrucewayne/apgp/README.md

 ## Features

-- Read data from Postgres (Redshift) into Pandas DataFrame
+- Read data from Postgres (Redshift) into a Pandas DataFrame

 ## Usage